I had the honor of returning as a speaker at WordCamp Atlanta in May 2019. My session was:

 Getting Clients to Sign on the Dotted Line

-So, I’m going to be speaking about this “onboarding process” at WordCamp—and I also have a new product coming out that shares my onboarding process.
+I spoke about about this “onboarding process” at WordCamp—and I also created the Client Onboarding Toolkit that shares my onboarding process.
 It’s a simple, hassle-free way to get people from prospect to paying client.

 - Qualifying and Vetting Prospects